Master of Education (Special Education) (Progressive level entry)

 - demonstrate strong knowledge of legal and ethical practice and research standards in disability and special education.

 Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisors in departments of education, and as advisors to government and other policy makers.

 Graduates will not be eligible for teacher registration.

 - hold a bachelor degree or equivalent qualification in Education, Teaching or in a closely related discipline, or;

-- hold an approved bachelor degree or equivalent qualification in any discipline and hold a Graduate Certificate in Education from Flinders University or equivalent qualification.
+- hold a bachelor degree or equivalent qualification in any discipline and hold a Graduate Diploma in Education from Flinders University or equivalent qualification.

 Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit